jailbirt/theeye-docs/scripts/README.md

 Scripts run by default...

-* on Linux: adding execution permission to the file and including the interpreter [shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)) in the first line.
+* Linux: adding execution permission to the file and including the interpreter [shebang](https://en.wikipedia.org/wiki/Shebang_\(Unix\)) in the first line.
-* on Windows: setting the interpreter that should use the OS by the file extension.
+* Windows: setting the interpreter that should use the OS by the file extension.

 Script RunAs allows to execute the script in a specific way, by using a different binary interpreter or in Linux using sudo. **Remember that** _**RunAs**_ **is part of the** _**Tasks'**_ **configuration, as** _**Tasks**_ **are responsible for Scripts' execution**.
 Please check the [Script Task Documentation](tasks.md#create-a-script-task) section for further details.